Relocating from the US to the UK?

 Tax

-Yes, it is important to get UK advice before moving.
-For example, if you are the trustee of a trust or a director of a company, we would want to ensure that you do not inadvertently make those structures UK resident and subject to UK taxes.
+Yes, it is important to take UK advice before moving.
+In particular, if you are the trustee of a trust or a director of a company, steps may need to be taken to ensure that you will not inadvertently cause those structures or entities to become UK resident and subject to UK taxation.

 Trusts